Community Engagement

 During the pandemic, the department contributed to the Charlottesville City Schools iSTEM program by helping create and distribute in-home STEM teaching kits to elementary school children missing access to in-classroom teaching activities.

 Surgery is a departmental sponsor for the University of Virginia School of Medicine’s Summer Opportunities in Academic Research (SOAR) program.
-SOAR seeks to encourage local high school students of color to pursue careers in science by offering a summer program in biomedical research and clinical medicine exposure.
+SOAR seeks to encourage local high school students to pursue careers in science by offering a summer program in biomedical research and clinical medicine exposure.

 Food Insecurity in the Community: Dr. Jeffrey Gander, a pediatric surgeon in the UVA Department of Surgery and his partners in the Department of Pediatrics are working to tackle food insecurity in the community.
 When children come to a clinic visit at UVA Children’s, their families are screened for food insecurity.
 If interested, they are offered non-perishable food items for the Battle Building Healthy Food Pantry to take home that day.
 For patients who live in the Charlottesville or Albemarle County area, they can join a fresh fruit and vegetable program.
-UVA has partnered with a not for profit Local Food Hub to deliver a bi-weekly share of fresh food to the house of our patients with food insecurity.
+UVA has partnered with a not-for-profit Local Food Hub to deliver a bi-weekly share of fresh food to the house of our patients with food insecurity.
 The food comes from local Virginia farmers.
 Dr. Gander recently received a large grant from the USDA to study the effect on health outcomes of the fresh food program.
 Pediatric Team Bringing Fresh, Healthy Food to Those in Need | UVA Today

 City of Promise: UVA Surgery has partnered with City of Promise to provide K-12 students with an exciting opportunity for immersive, hands-on learning and medical career exploration.
 City of Promise is a Charlottesville-based organization committed to eliminating generational poverty through coaching, mentoring, tutoring, and goal-setting for underserved children in the community.
 As part of the organization’s annual “Tour of the Town” program, students visit various local institutions to learn about potential career options for the future.
 This past year, the students visited the Simulation Center where they had a chance to interact with the OR simulation mannikin and learn how to prepare patients for surgery.
 They also got hands-on practice intubating and using ultrasound machines to identify organs.
 The rest of the day was spent touring the perioperative surgical home, interacting with the multi-disciplinary OR family, learning about the paths to different careers in Periop, and practicing “gowning up” for sterile procedures.
 They rounded out the day with a visit to an outpatient clinic.